Eurocopter EC725: Development

 The EC725 was developed to meet a French Air Force requirement for a specialist helicopter for Combat Search and Rescue operations.
 The AS 532 A2 Cougar model was examined and rejected for this purpose following extensive trials between 1996 and 1999.
 The primary improvements desired by the French Air Force were more powerful engines, greater flight endurance and improved combat durability.
 Eurocopter opted to pursue development of a more ambitious derivative of the AS 532 to meet this need, which was later designated as the EC725.
-The EC725 was initially named Cougar Mk II+ due to treaty reasons.
+The EC725 was initially named Cougar Mk II+ for treaty reasons.
 The new aircraft also featured new mission equipment and autonomous avionics, along with other changes to meet the French specification.

 On 27 November 2000, the first EC725 prototype performed its maiden flight at Marignane, and on 15 January 2001, the first public presentation of the new helicopter took place.
 In concurrent development of the military-orientated EC725, Eurocopter also developed a civil-orientated counterpart, which was designated as the EC225.
 The French Air Force subsequently ordered an initial six EC725s to perform the Combat Search & Rescue mission, the first of these was delivered in February 2005.
 A follow-on order for eight more EC725s was placed for the French Armed Forces in November 2002; a total fleet of 20 EC725s in French service was envisioned in 2004.

-By 2015, the EC725, since re-designated as the H225M, was being manufactured on two separate production lines in France and Brazil.
+By 2015, the EC725, re-designated as the H225M, was being manufactured on two separate production lines in France and Brazil.
 In July 2015, Airbus Helicopters announced that it was considering setting up a third assembly line in India if the firm was successful at winning an Indian tender for naval helicopters.